Gonsix/Code-Agent/README.md

 Hi👋  I'm Shingo Morimoto, an University student in Japan.
 I'm so interested in creating LLM application using LangChain.

 The `codex` command,including subcommands: gen-commit, gen-readme, describe, suggest-comment, suggest-code, is a powerful tool to integrate your code with LLM power.✨
-Currently, you can execute gen-commit to automate the creation of Git commit message from diff between HEAD commit and index.
+Currently, you can execute `codex gen-commit` to automate the creation of Git commit message from diff between HEAD commit and index.

 ## 🌟 Getting Started